G-Node/WinGIN/README.md

 This contains the source code for the desktop client
 2. GinClientLibrary
 This project contains common code referenced by the other projects.
 It also contains the implementation of the Dokan driver interface, GinRepository and RepositoryManager classes the service relies on
-3. GinService
-This project contains the source code for the Windows service component
-4. GinShellExtension
+3. GinShellExtension
 This project contains the source code for the Shell Extension component
-5. InstallerLibrary
+4. InstallerLibrary
 This project contains the source code for custom actions used within the Setup project
-6. Setup
+5. Setup
 A Visual Studio Installer project that builds the installer

 ### Coding Style